A Secure Consensus Protocol for Sidechains: Implementation and Evaluation

-An important criteria to evaluate smart contracts running over the Ethereum is the cost of \textit{gas}, which is the fundamental unit of computation in the Ethereum.
-The fees of any given fragment of programmable computation are universally agreed in terms of gas.
+An important criterion to evaluate smart contracts running over the Ethereum is the cost of \textit{gas}, which is the fundamental unit of computation in the Ethereum.
+The fees of any given fragment of programmable computation are universally agreed in the unit of gas.
 Thus we can use the amount of gas to fairly measure the cost of each transaction.
-Note that we only give run-time cost of our protocol without considering the deployment cost because it is easy to optimize gas costs by extracting all functionality of the smart contract into an external library.
+Note that we only give the run-time cost of our protocol without considering the deployment cost because it is easy to optimize gas costs by extracting all functionality of the smart contract into an external library.

-\subsection{Constant Gas Cost}
+\subsubsection{Constant Gas Cost}

-There are two types of transactions, \textit{deposit} and \textit{checkpoint}, having constant gas cost, which means no matter how the number of validators and clients increases, the gas cost of these transactions remains unchanged because they send constant size of data.
-The exchange rate of gas to ether is determined by GasPrice, which is freely chosen by the sender of the transaction.
-Higher GasPrice means more incentive for miners to mine that transactions, which leads to shorter latency.
-In our experiment, we choose an average rate, GasPrice$=4$ gwei (1 gwei $=10^{-9}$ Ether), under which the mean time to confirm a transaction is approximately 20 minutes.
-We use the exchange rate of 267 between Ether and US dollar\footnote{According to the exchange rate as of 31 May, 2019}.
+There are two types of transactions, \textit{deposit} and \textit{checkpoint}, having constant gas cost, which means no matter how the number of validators and clients increases, the gas cost of these transactions remains unchanged because they send the constant size of data.
+The exchange rate of gas to Ether is determined by GasPrice, which is freely chosen by the sender of the transaction.
+Higher GasPrice means more incentive for miners to mine that transaction, which leads to shorter latency.
+In our experiment, we choose an average rate, GasPrice$=4$ gwei (1 gwei $=10^{-9}$ Ether), under which the mean time to confirm a transaction is approximately $5$ minutes.
+We use the exchange rate of $170$ between Ether and US dollar\footnote{According to the exchange rate as of 31 October, 2019}.

-Constant costs of deposit and checkpoint are list in Table \ref{table:gascost}.
-We observe that it only takes 0.023 USD to issue a deposit and the gas cost 21,912 is slightly more than that of a basic transaction (the gas cost of a basic value-transfer transaction is fixed to 21,000 gas).
-A checkpoint consists of the hash of the block header (32 bytes), an aggregate signature (65 bytes) and an index number (1 byte).
-And it takes 272,324 gas (approx. 0.289 USD) for a leader to submit a checkpoint.
+Constant costs of deposit and checkpoint are list in Table~\ref{table:gascost}.
+We observe that it only takes 0.015 USD to issue a deposit and the gas cost 21,912 is slightly more than that of a basic transaction (the gas cost of a basic value-transfer transaction is fixed to 21,000).
+A checkpoint consists of the hash of the block header (32 bytes), two signatures (one of them is an aggregate signature, 128 bytes) and an index number (1 byte).
+And it takes 307,206 gas (approx. 0.207 USD) for a leader to submit a checkpoint.
 The duration of an epoch can be adjusted according to the actual use case.
-For example, a sidechain updates its state hourly (approx. 1 checkpoint for one hour, excluding epoch fails).
-Then it takes about 7 USD a day, and 2540 USD a year to maintain this sidechain.